-This seminar will be a timely opportunity to discuss the next steps for NHS estates.
+This conference was a timely opportunity to discuss the key issues for optimising the NHS estate.

-Attendees will assess the progress made since Sir Robert Naylor’s review into NHS property and estates: why the estate matters for patients and the Government’s response - including targets to dispose of surplus NHS land, develop strategic estate plans and support local transformation.
+- Sir Robert Naylor’s review into NHS property and estates: why the estate matters for patients and the government’s response.

 Price: £95 PLUS VAT